 Time and cost

 Websites take less time and cost to develop.
 A website development process would usually take from two weeks to one month.
 It depends on whether it’s static or dynamic.
 Working on application development would be more costly.
-Especially, if the project needs a cross-platform presence.
+Especially, if the project requires a cross-platform representation.
 The whole project consists of two phases: MVP and scaling.
 Most of the time is spent on developing functions based on the users’ demands.
 It can take even years.

 The risk of errors when developing a website is lower compared to developing a web app.